Tech-at-DU/Swift-Classes/P0-Classes/content.md

 It's important to keep the different semantics for `let` in mind when dealing with classes and structs in Swift.

 ##Inheritance & Initializers
-Inheritance in Swift works mostly as in Objective-C and other popular languages.
+Inheritance in Swift works similarly to Objective-C and other popular languages.
 There are two interesting aspects which I want to discuss in more detail: initializer inheritance and overriding.

 Let's add a `sayHi` method to our `User` class so that we can demonstrate method overriding: